Alexandretcosta/stock-results-analysis/README.md

 # stock-results-analysis
-In this work we will analyze the results of some actions after disclosing their result to the market.
+In this work we will analyze the results of some stocks after disclosing their result to the market.